Michael Carrick: Man Utd has to be 'challenging for title'

 .

-Carrick admits he never envisaged he'd be at Man United for such a long time when he joined the club over a decade ago and hints he's matured since his $28 million switch from Tottenham.
+Carrick admits he never envisaged he'd be at United for such a long time when he joined the club over a decade ago and hints he's matured since his $28 million switch from Tottenham in 2006.

-But as measured off the pitch as he is on it -- his calming influence was compared by former teammate Gary Neville to a "piano" -- the 35-year-old hasn't always been celebrated in this way.
+But as measured off the pitch as he is on it -- his calming influence was compared by former teammate Gary Neville to a "piano" -- he hasn't always been celebrated in this way.

-Less all-action, more dictation -- for so long the antithesis of England's favored central midfield pairing of Frank Lampard and Steven Gerrard -- Carrick has made just one international appearance at a major tournament.
+Less all-action, more dictation -- for so long the antithesis of England's favored central midfield pairing of Frank Lampard and Steven Gerrard -- Carrick has made just one international appearance at a major tournament among his 34 total caps.

-A banner was displayed at Wembley comparing him to Paul Scholes but he refuses to bracket himself among the United greats, admitting it makes him "uncomfortable."
+A banner was displayed at Wembley last month during United's League Cup final win over Southampton comparing him to Scholes, but he refuses to bracket himself among the United greats, admitting it makes him "uncomfortable."

-"I love playing for this club; I've become a supporter of this club," says Carrick.
-"It's something that I've lived for and lived through for the last 11 years.
+"I love playing for this club; I've become a supporter of this club," Carrick says.
+"It's something that I've lived for and lived through for the last 11 years."

+His United contract expires at the end of this season, and he has been awarded a testimonial by the club.

 "I've given everything.
-My whole life has been geared around playing for the club, as my wife will tell you."
+My whole life has been geared around playing for the club, as my wife will tell you," he adds.

 "That's something I'm proud of.
 As for how good I am or not, I'll let other people decide."